Mouse over each board member's image to learn more.

 She moved to Reno, Nevada two years later when her husband, Bob, was transferred there.
-Carol and Bob, a pharmacist, have embraced the flexibility that their careers offered them and have called Houston, Las Vegas, Reno, Dallas and Phoenix home at various times.
+Carol and Bob have embraced the flexibility their careers offered them and have called Houston, Las Vegas, Reno, Dallas, and Phoenix home at various times.
 They returned to Phoenix for the second time a few years prior to their retirement.

-As an HR professional, she believes strongly that creating a culture of respect, learning, fairness and transparency plays an integral role in the success of an organization.
+As an HR professional, Carol believes strongly that creating a culture of respect, learning, fairness, and transparency plays an integral role in the success of an organization.

 Chassity Andrews earned both her Bachelors in English and her Masters of Education from Arizona State University.
 Chassity has 7 years of experience as a classroom teacher.
 Currently, Chassity works with at-risk populations of students earning recovery credits to graduate high school.
 Her passion for education is empowering the disempowered by mirroring their potential and cultivating self-actualization in the classroom and community.
 This passion has led her to commit to community service by serving on planning committees in the city of Maricopa, NACCP Youth advisor, and the meet and confer committee for Maricopa High School.

 Chassity is a self-published author of the book “The Art of Thyself”, a book inspired to nurture potential and implement positive affirmations into the lives of others.
 Chassity’s education and life philosophy is believing in the power of harnessing the potential of students and leaders to create impactful outcomes.